Maki99999/music-by-biome/README.md

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/W7W7166XAE)

-This mod has the goal of improving Minecraft's music system.
+This mod aims to improve Minecraft's music system.

 ## Features

-The mod lets you add custom tracks, removes the silences between the songs, and gives you control over when each track plays.
+The mod lets you add custom tracks, removes the silence between songs, and gives you control over when each track plays.

 ### Custom Music

-Adding a new song is as easy as dropping it into the mod’s music folder.
+Add new songs simply by placing them into the mod’s music folder.

 ### Continuous Background Music

-Normally, Minecraft has over 70 tracks, but because of the long pauses Minecraft has between the tracks, you'll only hear a few each hour.
-This mod cuts out those pauses, so you get a steady flow of background music.
+Normally, Minecraft has over 70 tracks, but due to the long pauses Minecraft puts between tracks, you'll only hear a few each hour.
+This mod cuts out those pauses, giving you a steady flow of background music.

 ### Control When a Track Should Play

-You get to decide when specific songs play.
-For example, you could set underwater music to play outside of ocean biomes, or bring in spooky tracks at night.
-This lets you customize the game’s atmosphere to fit whatever vibe you’re going for.
+You decide when specific songs play.
+For example, you could set underwater music to play outside ocean biomes or bring in spooky tracks at night.
+This lets you fine-tune the game’s atmosphere to match your desired vibe.

-The mod uses conditions to decide when specific music tracks should play.
-A condition could be something like "the player is in the plains biome", "the player is in a 'cold' biome", "the player is underwater" or "a boss health bar is visible."
-For each condition, you can pick which tracks will play when it’s met.
+The mod uses conditions to determine when specific music tracks should play.
+A condition could be something like:
+- "The player is in the plains biome."
+- "The player is in a 'cold' biome."
+- "The player is underwater."
+- "A boss health bar is visible."

+For each condition, you can select the tracks that will play whenever the condition is met.

-You can also create combined conditions by selecting multiple individual ones.
-A combined condition only counts as "fulfilled" when all its parts are met, giving you more control over when certain tracks play and letting you fine-tune the music to match specific situations.
+You can combine conditions by selecting multiple individual ones.
+A combined condition is fulfilled only when all its parts are met, giving you more control over when certain tracks play and letting you fine-tune the music to match specific situations.
 For example, you could set up a combined condition that triggers when the player is in a cold forest at night.

 ## Compatibility

 - Forge, Neoforge, Fabric: There is a version for each of the three major mod loaders.
 - Client-Sided: Fully compatible with all servers.
-- Other mods:  Automatically detects music tracks, biomes, and biome tags from other mods.
+- Other Mods:  Automatically detects music tracks, biomes, and biome tags from other mods.
 - Minecraft Version: Currently supports Minecraft 1.21 only.

+### Note for the 1.20 Version:
+The 1.20 version of this mod is the original 1.0 version, which works completely differently from the current release.
+It is a bit tricky to use and configure compared to the current version.
+If you still want to use the 1.0 version, please look [here](https://github.com/Maki99999/music-by-biome/blob/1.0/README.md#configuration) for instructions on setup and configuration.

 ## Configuration

 Configuration is managed in-game through the config menu.
 When in a world, press the "Open Config" key (default is "B") to access the configuration screen.
-The configuration is automatically saved after exiting the screen.
+The configuration auto-saves after exiting the screen.

 ![Main Config Screen](images/main1.jpg)